Pentti Raaskoski

-Pentti Raaskoski (born 3 March 1929) is a Finnish sprint canoer who competed in the late 1950s.
+Jarmo Pentti Antero Raaskoski (3 March 1929 – 13 October 2014) was a Finnish sprint canoer who competed in the late 1950s.
 At the 1956 Summer Olympics, he was disqualified in the heats of the K-2 1000 m event.
 He was born in Porvoo.
 Raaskoski spent his childhood in Porvoo.
 His father was a radio repairman and his mother was a baroness.
 Raaskoski experienced the aerial bombardments of Porvoo during the Continuation War.
 Towards the end of the war, he started working as a machine forger and was called up for military service in 1949.
 In 1971, he moved to Sipoos for family reasons.
+Raaskoski died on 13 October 2014, at the age of 85.